umbraco/UmbracoDocs/13/umbraco-engage/upgrading/migrate-from-umarketingsuite.md

 ### uMarketingSuite.Headless

-If you are using the uMarketingSuite.Headless package, applications that use the uMarketingSuite API will need to be updated to use the new Umbraco Engage API, accessible via the `/umbraco/engage/api/` routes.
+If you are using the uMarketingSuite.Headless package, applications that use the uMarketingSuite API will need to be updated.
+This needs to happen to be able to use the new Umbraco Engage API, accessible via the `/umbraco/engage/api/` routes.

 The v1 Engage APIs (v13.0.0 of Umbraco Engage) maintain the same functionality as the v1 uMarketingSuite APIs.
 For more details on the API, please refer to the Swagger documentation provided by Umbraco Engage.